sgahlot/qna-chat-amd/scripts/model-setup/README.md

   * Accelerator: **NVIDIA GPU**
   * Number of accelerators: **1**
 * _Cluster storage_: **50GB**
-* Connections: Click on `Attach existing connections` button and **Attach** the Data Connection created in previous step.
-This will pass on the data connection values to the RHOAI workbench when it is started.
+* Connections: Click on `Attach existing connections` button and **Attach** the Connection created in previous step.
+This will pass on the connection values to the RHOAI workbench when it is started.

 Create the workbench with above settings.